Nuitka/Nuitka-website/doc/doc/roadmap.rst

 -  Dejong Stacks: More robust parser that allows stdout and stderr in same file with mixed outputs.

--  Add ability to inhibit data files from the command line, so that things coming from a plugin can be suppressed.

 ************************
  Nuitka-Python (public)